 - Big Rock (Okotoks Erratic) - Alberta.
-Enormous glacial erratic weighing 15,000 tons, one of the largest known glacial erratics in world.
+Enormous glacial erratic weighing 15,000 tons, one of the largest known glacial erratics in the world.

 - Manicouagan Crater - Quebec.
 Enormous impact crater, created some 228 million years ago by approximately 5 km large asteroid hitting the Earth with incredible speed - 17 kilometres per second.
 Multiple ring structure with 100 km diameter.
 Especially well visible is the unusual ring-shaped Manicouagan Reservoire with the second largest lake island of the world in the middle - René-Levasseur Island.
 Island for most part is covered with old-growth forest.

 - Moraine Lake - Alberta.
 One of most iconic scenic spots in the world, unusually blue colored lake with surrounding extremely beautiful mountains mirrored in it.